0xcabrex/Rexbot/README.md

 Use this [link](https://discord.com/api/oauth2/authorize?client_id=732538419787595846&permissions=8&scope=bot) to invite rexbot to your server!

 For any bugs, please use the `bug` command and I will try to fix it, if I have time ':)

-Joint the [discord server](https://discord.gg/Gcv69JM) for support
+Join the [discord server](https://discord.gg/Gcv69JM) for support and other stuff.

 ### License